billy-moore-98/spam_filter/README.md

 # spam_filter

-In this project I have explored the Naive Bayes' algorithm and applied it to build a text SMS spam filter.
+In this project I have explored the multinomial Naive Bayes' algorithm and applied it to build a text SMS spam filter.
 The model has an accuracy of over 90%.

 The dataset used for both training and testing of the algorithm was created by Tiago A. Almeida and José María Gómez Hidalgo, and can be found at [The UCL Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/sms+spam+collection).
 The dataset contains SMS messages that are already classified as being spam or not.